ksonda/geoconnex_prep/epa/hmw/jsonld-hmw-template.md

 3. ```"@type``` identifies the type of resource.
 We are still figuring this out, as we need to distinguish between real-world features of various kinds, web pages about those features (what HMW is), and actual data sources (also of various kinds).
 4. ```"name"``` provides a human-readable name.
 5. ```"provider"```  identifies of the provider of the resource.
 Eventually probably a key semantic search parameter in a discovery tool.
+6. ```"description"``` helpful human-readable description
-6. ```"about"``` is KEY, and provides the identifier for real-world feature the resource is "about".
-This is a key linking property that will be used to build, infer, and display linkages between web resources and data sources that describe the same/realted real-world objects.
+7. ```"about"``` is KEY, and provides the identifier for the real-world feature the resource is "about".
+This is a key linking property that will be used to build, infer, and display linkages between web resources and data sources that describe the same/related real-world resources.
 In this case, the reference HUC12.